A Premier Bethesda, Maryland Neighborhood Since the 1950s

 Burning Tree is home to several distinct enclaves and subdivisions, each with its own character.
 From the custom homes of Frenchman's Creek on Deep Creek Court to the generous lots of Bradley Hills Grove, the area offers a range of settings unified by mature landscaping, privacy, and proximity to everything Bethesda has to offer.

-Burning Tree is part of the Montgomery County Public Schools system.
-For current school assignments, visit MCPS School Finder.
+Burning Tree is zoned for Burning Tree Elementary School, Thomas W. Pyle Middle School, and Walt Whitman High School.
+School boundaries are subject to change.
+For current school assignments, visit the MCPS School Assignment Tool.
 For our analysis of proposed boundary changes, read MCPS School Boundary Lines Are Moving.

 Whether you're looking to buy, sell, or build in Burning Tree, we know this area and can help you navigate the market.
-Let's talk about your goals.
+As your local Bethesda Realtor, let's talk about your goals.